RamenVentures/Operating-Manual/README.md

 9. Would _great people leave their job to work with them_?
 Would you?

 #### What We Need From You
+- Three (3) most recent monthly update emails
-- Intros to 2-3 users in your target market
+- Intros to 2-3 early users

 #### Next Steps
 **If users tell us that this problem is important**, start [Analysis](#analysis).